 - Academic advising.
 At JCCC, academic advising plays a significant role in the total process of educating students.
 Advising at JCCC is conducted in the Counseling Center.
 The process is ongoing, multifaceted and the responsibility of both the student and the counselor.
-Advising at JCCC is developmental in nature, helping clarify life and career goals from which educational plans can be developed to realize those goals. - Pre-advising.
-If you are not currently enrolled at JCCC, you must attend a pre-advising session.
-A pre-advising session provides important information that you will need for consulting with a counselor.
-Schedules for pre-advising sessions are listed in the credit class schedule each semester.
+Advising at JCCC is developmental in nature, helping clarify life and career goals from which educational plans can be developed to realize those goals. - New student orientation.
+If you are not currently enrolled at JCCC, you must attend a new student orientation session.
+A new student orientation session provides important information that you will need for consulting with a counselor.
+Schedules for new student orientation sessions are listed in the credit class schedule each semester.
 They are also available in the Success Center, second floor of the Student Center, or by calling the Student Services Information Line, 913-469-3803. - Student Success Center.
 An extensive interactive resource center, which includes information from the Career Center and Counseling Center, is available for student use.
 Educational and career information allows for student research.
 Access to the college information network and the Internet is also available.